Oracleman200/dragons-of-mugloar/README.md

 JavaClient
 ********************************************************************************************************************************
 But the this version make use of javadev(Dragons-of-Mugloar libraries) to create java client that fetch Game, Weather Report, and submit game solution.
-The Main Class is in embeded in (dragons-of-mugloar\target\classes\com\github\javadev\undescriptive\client.PlayGame.class).
+The Main Class is embeded in (dragons-of-mugloar\target\classes\com\github\javadev\undescriptive\client.PlayGame.class).
 Thanks.